Cartoon Q & A drawing with lightbulb - Hamilton Chandlery

 Aren't all bars of soap pretty much the same?

 Oh, contraté!
 Most soaps you buy in the grocery story are detergent bars.
 They've been stripped of glycerin, which promotes the retention of moisture, and are loaded with salts and paraffins (petroleum) which can clog pores.
-When reading soap labels, be on the look out for harsh surfactants like Sodium Lauryl Sulfate (SLS) and Ammonium Lauryl Sulfate.
+When reading soap labels, be on the look out for tallow (rendered animal fat) and harsh surfactants like Sodium Lauryl Sulfate (SLS) and Ammonium Lauryl Sulfate.
 They're quite common.
 Educate yourself.
 You'll never find them listed on our labels.
-We use simple ingredients to make true soap your skin will love.
+We use simple ingredients to make Vegan-friendly true soap your skin will love.

 What do you mean by Cold and Hot Throw?